-A total of 20 projects received ASA approval or exemption and/or a building permit or demolition permit during the AR 6 reporting period.
+A total of 15 projects received ASA approval or exemption during the AR 7 reporting period.
+A total of three projects, which were approved during AR 6, received a building permit and/or demolition permit during the AR 7 reporting period.
 All were determined to be consistent with General Plan land use designations and zoning.